-Through its networks, Birmingham Royal Ballet opened a dialogue with the Royal Albert Hall regarding the possibility of running a re-imagined version of the production in the famous and unique venue in the winter of 2017.
+Through its networks, Birmingham Royal Ballet opened a dialogue with the Royal Albert Hall regarding the possibility of running a re-imagined version of the production in the famous venue in the winter of 2017.
+Eventually, a 7-performance deal was reached for 28-31 December 2017.
 Quite quickly it became apparent that it would need an injection of capital in order to fund the costs of adapting the existing production to a new stage, which is where a loan from the Arts Impact Fund could help.
 Management had to think carefully about whether to borrow externally for this purpose or to fund the cost out of the charity’s reserves; the latter option would be cheaper, but riskier as it would mean a sudden, sharp reduction in unrestricted cash balances, whereas loan repayment with interest would be spread over the three-year repayment period.